alovajs/alovajs.github.io/docs/tutorial/02-getting-started/10-states-change-request.md

 );
 ```

-## Whether to interrupt the last unresponsive request
+## Request timing

-Sometimes when the status monitored by `useWatcher` changes continuously resulting in the initiation of consecutive requests, the latter request gets a response before the previous request, but when the previous request gets a response, it will overwrite the response of the latter request.
+Sometimes when the states watched by `useWatcher` changes continuously resulting in the initiation of consecutive requests, the latter request gets a response before the previous request, but when the previous request gets a response, it will overwrite the response of the latter request.
 Resulting in getting a response that does not match the state; for example, if the state `state` changes, a request `1` is issued, and then when the request `1` has not responded, the value of `state` is changed and a request` is issued.
 2`, if request `1` is returned after request `2`, the final response data will remain at request `1`.
-So we designed the `abortLast` parameter, which is used to mark whether to interrupt the last unresponsive request when the next request is issued.
+So we designed the `abortLast` parameter, which is used to mark whether to abort the last unresponsive request when the next request is issued.
 The default is `true`, so that the request issued by `useWatcher` is only valid for the last time.

 ```mermaid
 sequenceDiagram